dmostoller/Phase-3-FlaskSQLAlchemy/README.md

 ## Lesson Plan

-0. Run `pipenv install` to install the necessary dependencies.
+0. Run `pipenv install` and `pipenv shell` to install the necessary dependencies.
 1. Update the config file to connect to the database and allow for migrations.
+Run `flask db init` to create the database, and `flask db migrate` and `flask db upgrade` to update its schema.
     - What is a **database**?
     - What is a **migration**?
     - What is the advantage of creating a separate file for database connection?